-Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognized university.
-The main field of study must be in theology/religious studies, law, the humanities or the social sciences and include an independent academic work of at least 15 credits in the main field of study.
+Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
+The main field of study must be within the Faculty of Theology, the Faculty of Arts, the Faculty of Languages, the Faculty of Law, the Faculty of Educational Sciences or the Faculty of Social Sciences and include a documented written independent academic work of at least 15 credits.

 IELTS: an overall mark of 6.5 and no section below 5.5